salisu14/php-simple-login/README.md

 # php-simple-login
-PHP Simple Login Form using PDO and password_has
+PHP Simple Login Form using PDO and password_hash